Recommended UT-Austin Majors Rank and Test Score Minimums

 Chopping up freshly gathered coconuts in Kurrimine Beach, Far North Queensland, Australia

-The admissions rate for Texas residents outside of the top 6% was 12%.
-Less than 8% of out-of-state and international students gained admission.
+The admissions rate for Texas residents outside of the top 5% is likely below 10%.
+Less than 5% of out-of-state and international students gained admission.

-Outstanding academics are necessary but are no guarantees of having admissions success.
+Outstanding academics are necessary but no guarantee of admissions success.
 Since UT and most other universities “holistically review” their applicants, you need to have a strong resume demonstrating your “fit” for your desired program.
-Nowadays, it’s expected to have relevant experiences to be competitive, especially for STEM.
-Students with great academics who are well within the below charts will routinely get denied.
+Nowadays, it’s expected to have relevant experiences to be competitive, especially in STEM.
+Students with great academics who are well within the charts below will routinely get denied.

-In this post, I present data from the past four years to visualize your chances and help you select your first choice college/school/major.
-I recap Fall 2020 admissions and provide an overview of how UT uses rank and test scores.
+In this post, I present data from the past four years to visualize your chances and help you select your first-choice college/school/major.
+I have summarized my client data since 2017 and provided an overview of how UT uses rank and test scores.
 I discuss my process for producing these academic minimum rules of thumb and conclude with a conversation about how these can help build your college list and decide whether UT is a realistic match.

 Texas Residents rank and test score minimum recommendations by college and school